Colorado Elk Hunting 2026: CPW Draw, OTC, Tag Cost & Hunt-Code Guide

 Where Your Elk Tag Money Actually Goes

 Unlike many states that funnel license revenue into general funds, CPW is entirely self-funded through license sales, park fees, and federal excise taxes (Pittman-Robertson Act).
-Your ~$977 directly supports:
+Your license purchase directly supports:

 - Habitat restoration — Prescribed burns, water development, and fencing projects across millions of acres